intelligentplant/AppStoreConnect.Adapters/docs/writing-an-adapter.md

 ## Snapshot Tag Value Subscriptions (ISnapshotTagValuePush Feature)

+*This topic is described in more detail [here](./features/tag-snapshot-polling-and-subscriptions.md).*

 To add the [ISnapshotTagValuePush](/src/DataCore.Adapter.Abstractions/RealTimeData/ISnapshotTagValuePush.cs) feature to your adapter, you can use the [SnapshotTagValuePush](/src/DataCore.Adapter/RealTimeData/SnapshotTagValuePush.cs) or [PollingSnapshotTagValuePush](/src/DataCore.Adapter/RealTimeData/PollingSnapshotTagValuePush.cs) classes.
 The latter can be used when the underlying source does not support a subscription mechanism of its own, and allows subscribers to your adapter to receive real-time value changes at an update rate of your choosing, by polling the underlying source for values on a periodic basis.
 To push values to subscribers, call the `ValueReceived` method on the feature.

 If your source supports its own subscription mechanism, you can extend the `SnapshotTagValuePush` class and override the appropriate extension points.
 For example, if you were writing an MQTT adapter that treats individual MQTT channels as tags, you could extend `SnapshotTagValuePush` so that it subscribes to an MQTT channel when a subscriber subscribes to a given tag name.